anasbalochh/vapehub-pro-pos-serverless/README.md

 ## 🚀 Vercel Deployment

-This project is configured for automatic deployment to Vercel at: **vapehub-pro-pos.vercel.app**
+This project is configured for automatic deployment to Vercel at: **vapehub-pro.vercel.app**

 ### Quick Deploy to Vercel: